-Cambium databases give LRMER data in 5-year timesteps.
-For some analyses, it may be appropriate to utilize a single year's worth of data, if knowing a consequence of a change in load in that specific year is desired.
-For most applications, however, it would likely be more appropriate to either average or levelize the year-over-year LRMER data for the lifetime of the intervention they are analyzing.18 Interpolation may be used for years between the five-year timesteps in the Cambium databases.
+Cambium databases give LRMER data in 5-year time-steps.
+For some analyses, it may be appropriate to use a single year's worth of data, if knowing a consequence of a change in load in that specific year is desired.
+For most applications, however, it would likely be more appropriate to either average or levelize the year-over-year LRMER data for the lifetime of the intervention they are analyzing.22 Interpolation may be used for years between the 5-year time-steps in the Cambium databases.

-Levelization is the process of using a discount rate to give greater weight to near-term years then years further out.
-Said differently, levelizing with a positive discount rate it is effectively stating that if damages from emissions were to occur, it would be preferable to have them occur later rather than sooner.
+Levelization is the process of using a discount rate to give greater weight to near-term years than years further out.
+Said differently, levelizing with a positive discount rate is effectively stating that if damages from emissions were to occur, it would be preferable to have them occur later rather than sooner.